ToineSayan/wikivitals-lvl5-04-2022/README.md

 Vital articles have been grouped into sections by different Wikipedia contributors; these sections and their subsections have been used to assign to each article 3 levels of classification, the highest level defining a coarse classification and the lowest a fine classification of vital articles.

-**Important: we used an archive from April 1st, 2022 to construct the dataset**
+Important note: **we used an archive from April 1st, 2022 to construct the dataset**

 Levels 0 and 1 corresponds to sections and subsections on the main page of Vital articles ([this page](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5) for the current online version).